 What is the primary role of a notary in Maryland?

-The primary role of a notary in Maryland is to act as an impartial witness during the signing of important documents.
+The primary role of a notary in Maryland is to act as an impartial witness while signing essential documents.
 Notaries verify identities, confirm the authenticity of signatures, and administer oaths, thereby preventing fraud and ensuring the legitimacy of legal transactions.

-What are the requirements to become a notary in Maryland?
+What are the requirements for becoming a notary in Maryland?

 To become a notary in Maryland, you must be at least 18 years old, reside or work in the state, have a clean criminal record, and be fluent in English.
-You also need to complete a state-approved notary course, pass an exam, and submit an application to the Secretary of State.
+You must also complete a state-approved notary course, pass an exam, and apply to the Secretary of State.

 How long is the notary commission valid in Maryland?

 A notary commission in Maryland is valid for four years.
-After this period, notaries must renew their commission through a simplified application process to continue providing notarial services legally.
+After this period, notaries must renew their commission through a simplified application process to continue legally providing notarial services.

-What are the main duties of Maryland notaries?
+What are the primary duties of Maryland notaries?

 What benefits do notaries enjoy in Maryland?